 The proposed plan for LBF consists of clearing and snagging approximately 4.6 miles of channel (Figure 2, Appendix B).
-The proposed improvements would begin at the mouth of Bayou Manchac and continue upstream to Burbank Drive and are designed to reduce flood damages in the immediate area caused by headwater flooding in the stream channel.
+The proposed improvements would begin work would begin 1,700 feet west of I-10, and continue upstream to Burbank Drive and are designed to reduce flood damages in the immediate area caused by headwater flooding in the stream channel.
 It is anticipated stage lowerings of up to 1 foot would occur within the stream channel.
 A total of approximately 40.1 acres (33.27 average annual habitat units (AAHUs)) of existing bottomland hardwood (BLH) would be permanently impacted by the proposed action in LBF with approximately 37 acres (32.39 AAHUs) from clearing and snagging activities, approximately 1.52 acres (.42 AAHUs) from staging and approximately 1.6 acres (.46 AAHUs) from access points.